Seagate/cortx-monitor/ContributingToCortx-Monitor.md

 We thank you for stopping by to check out the CORTX Community.
 We are fully dedicated to our mission to build open source technologies that help the world save unlimited data and solve challenging data problems.
 Join our mission to help reinvent a data-driven world.

-### Contribute to CORTX SSPL
+### Contribute to CORTX-Monitor

-Please [contribute to the CORTX SSPL](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md) initiative and join our movement to make data storage better, efficient, and more accessible.
+Please [contribute to the CORTX-Monitor](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md) initiative and join our movement to make data storage better, efficient, and more accessible.

 Refer to the [CORTX Contribution Guide](https://github.com/Seagate/cortx/blob/main/doc/CORTXContributionGuide.md) to get started with your first contribution.